Our Short and Simple Guide to African Pygmy Hedgehogs as Pets.

 2.5) Hedgehogs are the type of pet where some time spent researching and reading up before getting one as a pet pays off.
 Knowing what your habitat will need, and having that set up before bringing your hedgie home will make life easier for everyone.

 3) Hedgehogs are covered in sharp quills.
 When a hedgehog is happy their quills will be relaxed, will lay flat, and they can be touched and held without getting poked.
 Unlike porcupine quills, they aren’t barbed and do not normally come loose.
 When they are upset they will quill up, pointing their quills out and bracing their quills against each other to form a sharp prickly ball.
 While this is very unlikely to draw blood (unless you are really careless), they do form spiky balls.
 You can safely scoop them up and if they are socialized they will relax, but part of owning a hedgehog is getting poked sometimes.
+The biggest quill risk is accidentally stepping on a shed quill.

 4) Hedgehogs are typically fed cat food.
 We don’t really know exactly what a wild African pygmy hedgehog eats in the wild.
 Cat food seems to be a fair approximation.
 There are many types and research should be done into what are better types.
 Hedgehogs can be very picky eaters who might reject a food for mysterious reasons.
 Some hedgehogs will eat crickets or mealworms, or sometimes freshly cooked scrambled egg.
 Ours only eats some types of cat food.